 Best for XC Tour Rides

 Ghost Kato series is this company’s most plentiful line right now.
-With the selection of nine models, from high mid-range to low-end bikes, it’s hard not to find what you’re looking for.
+With the selection of ten models, from high mid-range to low-end bikes, it’s hard not to find what you’re looking for.
 If you’re picky when it comes to design and colors, that won’t be a problem either – these models come in all the colors of the rainbow!

 So, what is the Kato Series?